General Liability Insurance Cost: Ranges + Calculator

 Do I need GL if I'm a sole proprietor? +

 Generally yes.
 Sole proprietorship means YOUR personal assets are exposed to business liability claims — without GL, a customer slip-and-fall lawsuit can come for your house, car, savings.
 GL is typically the FIRST commercial coverage every sole proprietor buys.
-Cost is similar to the small-business median — $45/month average.
+Cost is similar to the small-business median — ~$45/month average.
 The protection-per-dollar ratio is extreme for sole proprietors specifically because there's no LLC/corp shield.
-Insureon.
+III Small Business Insurance Basics.

 Will my GL premium go up if I file a claim? +

 Generally yes, especially on claims over $5K.
 Carriers look back 3-5 years; a single material claim within that window typically produces a 10-25% renewal increase + possible loss of some discount programs.
 Multiple claims can push the operation to surplus-lines pricing at 1.5-2x standard.
 For minor claims under $1-2K, evaluate whether self-funding is cheaper than the long-term renewal hit.
-III: Filing a claim.
+III Commercial Lines facts.

 Related guides